Elizabeth Boase

-Biography
+Life and career

-Boase studied Applied Science (Speech and Hearing) at the Western Australia Institute of Technology, now known as Curtin University.
+Boase studied applied science (speech and hearing) at the Western Australia Institute of Technology, now known as Curtin University.
 Following graduation, she worked as a speech therapist.

-She is a member of the Uniting Church of Australia, and at the age of 25 she was serving as an Elder in the church.
+She is a member of the Uniting Church of Australia and at the age of 25 she was serving as an elder in the church.
 She was commissioned as a lay preacher in 1994.

 She completed a Bachelor of Divinity (Honours) at Murdoch University in Perth.
-Studying part time while raising two children, she completed her doctoral studies at Murdoch University in 2003.
-Boase worked as a lecturer at the University of Notre Dame Australia in Fremantle from 2004 to 2008.
-She later worked at Uniting College for Leadership and Theology, in South Australia, where she was Lecturer of Old Testament and co-director of Biblical Studies.
+Studying part-time while raising two children, she completed her doctoral studies at Murdoch University in 2003.
+Boase was a lecturer at the University of Notre Dame Australia in Fremantle from 2004 to 2008.
+She later worked at the Uniting College for Leadership and Theology in South Australia where she was a lecturer in Old Testament and co-director of Biblical studies.

-Boase also taught at Adelaide College of Divinity, and Flinders University from 2009–2019.
-She became Head of the Theology Department at Flinders University and Academic Dean of the Adelaide College of Divinity.
+Boase also taught at the Adelaide College of Divinity and Flinders University from 2009 to 2019.
+She became head of the theology department at Flinders University and academic dean of the Adelaide College of Divinity.

-In February 2020, Boase began work as the inaugural Dean for the School of Graduate Research at the University of Divinity, in Melbourne.
+In February 2020, Boase began work as the inaugural dean for the School of Graduate Research at the University of Divinity in Melbourne.

-Career and research
+Research

-Boase's first book explored the relationship between the Book of Lamentations, and prophetic literature in the Hebrew Bible.
+Boase's first book explored the relationship between the Book of Lamentations and prophetic literature in the Hebrew Bible.
 A revision of her PhD thesis, The Fulfillment of Doom?
 The Dialogic Interaction between the Book of Lamentation and the Pre-Exilic/Early Exilic Prophetic Literature, was published in 2006 by T&T Clark, volume 437 in The Library of Hebrew Bible/Old Testament Studies series.
-The book utilizes Mikhail Bahktin's literary theory as an interpretive lens.
+The book utilises Mikhail Bahktin's literary theory as an interpretive lens.
 According to one reviewer, "Boase's study has opened Lamentations in new ways and in doing so has demonstrated the usefulness of new methodological approaches."
 A second reviewer noted that "Boase's revised dissertation (2003, directed by Sue Boorer), is important for scholars of Lamentations, prophecy, and the interactions between them.